Almond Flour Banana Muffins

-These are the best Banana Muffins with almond flour!
+These are the best almond flour banana muffins!
 They have that perfect signature muffin texture and they are bursting with fresh banana flavor.
 The dark chocolate chips throughout add the perfect pop of flavor!
-These almond flour banana muffins are super easy and always a big hit.
+These grain free banana muffins are super easy and always a big hit.

-These banana muffins with chocolate chips are great for breakfast, a snack, or healthy meal prep.
+These almond flour banana muffins with chocolate chips are great for breakfast, a snack, or healthy meal prep.
 They are kid friendly and made with only a handful of healthy ingredients.

 Why You’ll Love These Muffins

 - This banana muffin recipe with almond flour is made in one bowl.